Justin Faulk's two goals lead Blues past Coyotes

 Johan Larsson scored for the Coyotes, and Darcy Kuemper made 23 saves.

-This was the fourth game in a seven-game series of games between the Coyotes and Blues due to COVID-19 postponements elsewhere.
-Arizona won the previous three games in St. Louis.
+This was the fifth of seven games in two weeks between the Coyotes and Blues due to COVID-19 postponements elsewhere.
+Arizona won three of the four previous games in St. Louis.

-This was also the opener in an 11-game homestand for the Coyotes.
+This was also the opener of an 11-game homestand for the Coyotes.

 After going 1-for-17 on the power play in their previous four games, the Blues converted their first opportunity in this one.
 Faulk's blast from the center point, set up by David Perron's pass, put the Blues ahead just 2:28 into the game.